Table of Contents

 - Open Conditional Formatting: Go to

-Format > Conditional formatting
+Format > Conditional formatting.

 - Custom Formula: Choose

-and enter the formula that applies to the entire row (e.g.,=$A1="Completed"
+Custom formula isand enter the formula that applies to the entire row (e.g.,=$A1="Completed"to highlight rows where column A has "Completed").

 - Choose Formatting Style: Select the formatting style.